 Here are some of the food items and meals to try (keeping in mind the above tips)

 Couscous – Couscous can be found in all restaurants.
-They are served in a hot plate or a regular plate/bowl with vegetables, and meat.
+They are served on a hot plate or a regular plate/bowl with vegetables, and meat.

 Tagine – Tagines are hot plates where meat and vegetables are served.
-You can also purchase hot plate as souvenir to bring back home.
+You can also purchase a hot plate as a souvenir to bring back home.

 Bread – Bread is served in all restaurants as a “free” item.
 Olives and hummus are also served.
 Bread is baked in community ovens in the medina.